-The Royal Cornwall Hospital Trust Clinical School is a partnership between the Royal Cornwall Hospitals NHS Trust and the University of Plymouth.
-It exists to promote evidence-based practice and to grow and nurture clinically-focused non-medical research that enhances patient care.
+The South West Clinical School in Cornwall is a partnership between the Royal Cornwall Hospitals NHS Trust, Cornwall Partnership Foundation Trust and the University of Plymouth.
+It exists to promote evidence-based practice, to develop clinically-focused non-medical research programmes that enhances patient care and to grow and nurture clinical academic pathway opportunities and careers.

 Our objectives are to: